What is Blockchain ?

 Blockchain as a platform for recording medical data

 The use of blockchain in the health sector is a promising prospect, particularly for the management of patient data.
-Thanks to the block encryption system, patient medical records can be securely stored away from hackers.
 The possibility of privatizing the channel also guarantees the confidentiality of the data, since it would only be accessible to certain people.
 This principle could also be used in many other areas such as national security and contract management.

 In conclusion, remember that the blockchain is a chain made up of data that is stored publicly which all users of the network can have access.
 The technology is so complex that it’s almost impossible to compromise it.
 Several perspectives are possible in the future, notably its use in the medical, financial and national security fields.